 Speech Tracking was first introduced as an auditory training technique by DeFilippo and Scott (1978).
-The KTH computer-assisted method of Speech Tracking uses an algorithm created at the Royal Institute of Technology in Sweden (KTH) by Gnospelius and Spens (1992), then modified in 2007 into a computerized program by the Rehabilitation Engineering Research Center (RERC) on Hearing Enhancement at Gallaudet University (GU) in collaboration with Dr. Harry Levitt and Chris Oden at Advanced Hearing Concepts, and Geoff Plant at MED-EL.
+The KTH computer-assisted method of Speech Tracking uses an algorithm created at the Royal Institute of Technology in Sweden (KTH) by Gnospelius and Spens (1992).
+This was modified in 2007 into a computerized program by the Rehabilitation Engineering Research Center (RERC) on Hearing Enhancement at Gallaudet University in collaboration with Dr. Harry Levitt and Chris Oden at Advanced Hearing Concepts, and Geoff Plant at MED-EL.
 Evidence-based citation on the use of KTH Speech Tracking is reported by Bernstein et al (2012).

 Bernstein, C., Bakke, M., Mazevski, A., Blake-Rahter, P., Presley, R., Hume, K., Plant, G., & Levitt, H. (2012).
 Benefits of Speech Tracking Training on Sentence Recognition, Tracking Rate, and Self-Assessed Communication Function in Adult Cochlear Implant Users.
 Journal of the Academy of Rehabilitative Audiology, 45, 11-39.